ericelliott/redux-dsm/README.md

 ## Can I Use it With *x*?

-This library is not just for AJAX, though that will be a very common use-case, and it doesn't care how you handle your async I/O. You can use it with [Sagas](https://github.com/yelouafi/redux-saga), [Ogen](https://github.com/ericelliott/ogen), etc..., or just use it by itself and manually wire up your async I/O.
+This library is not just for ajax, though that will be a very common use-case, and it doesn't care how you handle your async I/O. You can use it with [Sagas](https://github.com/yelouafi/redux-saga), [Ogen](https://github.com/ericelliott/ogen), etc..., or just use it by itself and manually wire up your async I/O.

 You don't even have to use it with Redux -- anything that uses reducer-based state is fine, including [ngrx/store](https://github.com/ngrx/store) or even `Array.prototype.reduce()`.